 How to choose a centre

-Long day care centres tend to be individually owned and operated so each have their own ways of working.
-Some of the key differences may include:
+Long day care centres tend to be individually owned and operated, so each have their own ways of working.
+Some key differences may include:

 - Operating hours